uds-lsv/surprisal-toolkit/README.md

 1. Activate the virtual environment, if not done so already: `source languagemodels-venv/bin/activate` or `conda activate languagemodels`.

-2. From the command line, navigate to folder *web-surprisal-toolkit*.
+2. From the command line, navigate to folder *surprisal-toolkit*.

 3. Run `ng build --configuration production --build-optimizer`.

     *(This creates the `dist/` folder in the Angular project directory, from which the Flask backend renders the built files.)*

 	*This command only needs to be run once.
-If changes are made to `web-surprisal-toolkit/src/`, run again to update `dist/`.*
+If changes are made to `surprisal-toolkit/src/`, run again to update `dist/`.*

 4. Run `python3 backend/main.py`.